wp-plugins/desktopserver/readme.txt

 Upload the DesktopServer for WordPress plugin and activate it.
 Then using DesktopServer's export feature, select Export, followed by the "Fetch live hosting server details" checkbox.
 For more information, please visit http://serverpress.com/.

 == Changelog ==

+= 1.1.1 =
+* Add fix for deployment from/to Windows based systems

 = 1.1.0 =
 * Allow only users with core update capability only